LincolnCraddock/DijkstraAlgorithmsBenchmarks/README.md

 ```

 ## Time complexity
-There are at least two ways to measure time complexity for Dijkstra's algorithm: the worse case in a typical graph (N nodes, A arcs), or the worse case with the very worse possible graph (N nodes and approximately N × N arcs, a fully connected graph!).
-In a typical graph, the priority queue algorithm seems to have a much better time complexity:
+There are at least two ways to measure time complexity for Dijkstra's algorithm: the worse case in a completely random graph (N nodes, A arcs), or the worse case with the very worse possible graph (N nodes and approximately N × N arcs, a fully connected graph!).
+In a random graph, the priority queue algorithm seems to have a much better time complexity:

 ### Priority Queue
 ```